Last Updated: 171230, 200616

 Indeed, poison is powerful enough that the DMG suggests that character use is undesirable because it makes play less interesting.
 Non-evil clerics and paladins can’t use poison at all (paladins won’t even adventure with a group that uses poison).
 Assassins can’t create poison until 9th level, and then only after months of study at a cost of ~60,000 gp (even then a dose of poison takes a week to construct for another 200-1,200 gp).

 Despite extensive notes on assassins’ use of poison, the DMG encourages sanctions for character use of poisons (if not disallowed for characters entirely!).
 Thieves can set poison traps, but can’t wear any protective hand gear in case of failure setting the trap and poisoning themselves.
-Envenoming a weapon is described as “difficult.”
-One DMG recommendation is checking if the PCs nick themselves when they handle poisoned weapons, and even then poison on a blade wears off after only two blows.
+Envenoming a weapon is described as “difficult,” with one recommendation checking if the PCs nick themselves when they handle poisoned weapons.
+Even then poison on a blade wears off after only two blows.
 Character types other than assassin automatically grant a further +2 save to poison when striking with a poisoned weapon due to their inability to apply it effectively (and even assassins grant +1).
 Assassins using a poisoned weapon further risk their poison being noticed – a cumulative 10% per round.
 And if any onlooker spots the poison, they will attack, call the watch, or both!
-A further recommendation is that characters discovered with poison be killed and their ashes scattered (causing permanent death, removing any hope of being raised from the dead).
+A further recommendation is that characters discovered with poison be killed and their ashes scattered (causing permanent death, removing any hope of being raised from the dead)!

-It is in this universe of limiting poison usage for players that the monsters get relatively free reign.
-Even though real-world neurotoxins take 5-10 minutes, most monster poisons in AD&D are all-or-nothing; the character either makes the saving throw or dies immediately (“within a minute or so”).
-In a combat scenario, that further increases the odds that other characters will be attacked and poisoned in turn as poisonous attacks turn elsewhere.
+In this universe of limiting poison usage for players that the monsters get relatively free reign.
+While real-world neurotoxins take 5-10 minutes, most monster poisons in AD&D are instantaneous all-or-nothing; the character either makes the saving throw or dies immediately (“within a minute or so”).
+In a combat scenario, that further increases the odds that other characters will be attacked and poisoned in turn, as the poisonous attacks turn elsewhere.